welch16/EBNA_Analysis/notes/04_EBV_annotation.md

 |JK234  |    0.4765|     0.4884|   0.0352|
 |RBPJ   |    0.4886|     0.4547|   0.0567|

-Clearly all estimated probabilities are significantly different from the whole genome probabilities:
+We can see that all estimated probabilities are significantly different from the whole genome probabilities:

 ```